SirJonthe/jobs/README.md

 Finally, the tree must execute:
 ```
-cc0::jobs::job::run(fork);
+fork.run();
 ```

-`run` executes the tree until the provided root node (input parameter) is marked as disabled.
+`cc0::jobs::job::run` executes the tree until the provided root node (input parameter) is marked as disabled.
 In the example above, each child job will decrement a counter which, when hitting 0, will terminate the child job thereby marking it as disabled.
 The root node checks if there are any enabled children at each tick.
-When it does not detect a single enabled child, it terminates itself thereby marking it as disabled and returning from `run`.
+When it does not detect a single enabled child, it terminates itself thereby marking it as disabled and returning from `cc0::jobs::job::run`.

 ## Limitations
 `jobs` is not trivially threadable in an effective manner since any job may read or write to any other job.